Miss Massachusetts USA

 Shawnae Jebbia was crowned Miss USA in 1998 and Susie Castillo won the crown in 2003.
 Both Miss USA winners from Massachusetts were asked the same final question during the live telecasts.
-The most recent placement was Allissa Latham in 2018, placing Top 15.
+The most recent placement was Melissa Sapini in 2024, placing Top 10.

-Annika Sharma of Newton was crowned Miss Massachusetts USA 2023 on January 29, 2023.
-She will represent Massachusetts at Miss USA 2023.
+Perianne Caron of Boston was crowned Miss Massachusetts USA 2025 on June 15, 2025 at the Plymouth Memorial Hall in Plymouth.
+She represented Massachusetts at Miss USA 2025.